Here is a brief description of the societies currently active in the village.

 The Society, established in 1995, serves primarily the three villages – Slindon, Eartham and Madehurst – and promotes interest and education in horticulture and the countryside.
 This is achieved through a programme of monthly meetings.
 During Winter months, this involves invited speakers or events.
 In Spring and Summer, outings are made to a range of significant gardens in south-east England.

 The patron of the society was the famous garden designer and writer, John Brookes MBE, of Denman’s Gardens, who sadly died earlier in 2018.
+In 2020, the society was delighted to welcome Gwendolyn van Paasschen, former pupil of John Brookes and now the Principal of Denman’s Gardens, as the new patron.
 The society is run by an elected Committee and issues a Quarterly Newsletter to its members.
 New members are most welcome.
 The current annual fee is £10.

 Details of the Society’s meetings, outings and events are listed in the Newsletter, the Village Diary of Events in the Parish Magazine, and the individual report from the Society that appears in each monthly issue of the Parish Magazine.